discretize/discretize-guides/builds/revenant/hybrid-renegade/index.md

 - <Skill name="Empowering Misery"/> - A decent self-heal that heals more for each unique condition on you.
 - <Skill name="Pain Absorption"/> - Draw one condition from nearby allies and provide <Boon name="Resistance"/> to your party.
 Also works as a stunbreak.
 - <Skill name="Banish Enchantment"/> - Removes three boons from enemies in a line up to five unique enemies and causes <Condition name="Chilled"/> on enemies hit.
-- <Skill name="Call to Anguish"/> - Jump to a location and pull 5 nearby enemies inflicting <Condition name="Chilled"/> on them.
+- <Skill name="Call to Anguish"/> - Jump to a location and pull five nearby enemies to your location inflicting <Condition name="Chilled"/> on them.
 - <Skill name="Embrace the Darkness"/> - **Toggle:** Deal damage to nearby enemies and pulse <Condition name="Torment"/> to them.
 Drains energy when toggled on.

 ---